rodrigomelo9/FOSS-for-FPGAs/README.md

   * [video](http://video.ictp.it/WEB/2021/2021_01_25-smr3562/2021_02_10-11_00-smr3562.mp4) (English)
   * [slides](http://indico.ictp.it/event/9443/session/258/contribution/587/material/slides/0.pdf)

-## Requisites to reproduce the presentation and run the exercises
+## Requisites to recreate the presentation and run examples locally

 ### To create the presentation